-- Rental income (if you’ve been collecting rent income for at least 6 months)
+- Rental income (if you’ve been collecting rent income for at least six months)

 Why my Annual Income is Needed?

-A borrowers annual income will be used to see how much of a mortgage they qualify for.
-Annual income is used to calculate your debt-to-income ratio (DTI ratio).
+A borrower’s annual income will be used to see how much of a mortgage they qualify for.
+Annual salary is used to calculate your debt-to-income ratio (DTI ratio).

 Your debt-to-income ratio is the ratio of your gross monthly income to your total monthly debt payments.
-Debt payments include credit card minimum payments, auto loans, student loans and any other type of loan or line of credit you make payments on monthly.
+Debt payments include credit card minimum payments, auto loans, student loans, and any other type of loan or line of credit you make monthly payments.

 Two Year Annual Income Average

-Unless you earn a salary your annual income is usually calculated by taking the past two years of tax returns and diving it by 2 to get your average income over the past two years.
+Unless you earn a salary, your annual income is usually calculated by taking the past two years of tax returns and dividing it by 2 to get your average income over the past two years.

-If you’re self-employed, earn commissions or tips, or are paid an hourly wage your last average income over the past 2 years will be used.
+If you’re self-employed, earn commissions or tips, or are paid an hourly wage, your last average income will be used over the past two years.

-No. In order for child support or alimony to be considered as income it must be court ordered for the next three years.
+No. For child support or alimony to be considered income, it must be court-ordered for the next three years.

 Unless it is specified, annual income is your gross income, before taxes.